 Still, in the open of the Old Town’s Fatahillah square, dozens of street performers are busy busking.
 Some sing 70s ballads while others put on heavy makeup, blonde wig, and baroque gowns.
 Those female cosplayers are mimicking Nyonya or (foreign) Madam during the colonization era.

 Later, they will strike a pose and go stiff, not moving any muscles.
 Other than acting as living statues, they also perform the optical illusion of levitating in the air.
-Instead of taking pictures with a camera, why not having a self-portrait?
+Instead of taking pictures with a camera, why not have a self-portrait?
 A group of street painters occupies the brick-based alley next to Fatahillah Museum.

 Tracing the History in Museums